Everything You Need to Know About Low-Dose CT Lung Cancer Screening

 The key to surviving lung cancer is finding it early, when it is easier to treat.
-Lung screening with low-dose CT (LDCT) has been shown to save lives.
+Lung cancer screening with low-dose CT (LDCT) has been shown to save lives.
 Here are the most common questions and answers when it comes to lung screening.

-The goal of LDCT lung screening is to save lives.
+The goal of LDCT lung cancer screening is to save lives.
 Without LDCT lung screening, lung cancer is usually not found until a person develops symptoms.
 At that point, the cancer becomes much harder to treat and is often incurable.

 2. Who should get an LDCT lung screening exam?

-If you are between ages 55-77, are a current smoker or have quit within the past 15 years, and have smoked generally a pack a day for 30 years, then LDCT may be appropriate for you.
+If you are between ages 55-77, are a current smoker or have quit smoking within the past 15 years, and have smoked generally a pack a day for 30 years, then LDCT may be appropriate for you.
 You should be asymptomatic.
 If you are experiencing a new cough, worsening shortness of breath, or coughing up blood, then you should be consulting your doctor rather than undergoing a LDCT lung screening exam.

 3. Why does it matter if I have symptoms?